containers/podman.io_old/_posts/2019-02-26-podman-release-v1.1.0.md

  * Fixed a bug where detaching from a container using the detach keys would cause Podman to hang until the container exited
  * Fixed a bug where podman create --rm did not work with podman start --attach
  * Fixed a bug where invalid named volumes specified in podman create and podman run could cause segfaults [#2301](https://github.com/containers/podman/issues/2301)
- * Fixed a bug where the runtime field in libpod.conf was being ignored. runtime is legacy and deprecated, but will continue to be respected for the forseeable future
+ * Fixed a bug where the runtime field in libpod.conf was being ignored. runtime is legacy and deprecated, but will continue to be respected for the foreseeable future
  * Fixed a bug where podman login would sometimes report it logged in successfully when it did not
  * Fixed a bug where podman pod create would not error on receiving unused CLI argument
  * Fixed a bug where rootless podman run with the --pod argument would fail if the pod was stopped